smtcoq/smtcoq.github.io/index.md

 ## Presentation
 SMTCoq is a [Coq](http://coq.inria.fr) plugin that checks proof witnesses coming from external SAT and SMT solvers.
 It provides:
 * a certified checker for proof witnesses coming from the SAT solver [ZChaff](http://www.princeton.edu/~chaff/zchaff.html) and the SMT solvers [veriT](http://www.verit-solver.org) and [CVC4](http://cvc4.cs.stanford.edu/web).
 This checker increases the confidence in these tools by checking their answers a posteriori and allows to import new theroems proved by these solvers in Coq;
-* decision procedures through new tactics that discharge some Coq goals to ZChaff, veriT and CVC4.
+* decision procedures through new tactics that discharge some Coq goals to ZChaff, veriT, CVC4, and their combination.

 ## Installation and use
-SMTCoq is freely available as an [opam package](https://coq.inria.fr/opam/www/) and on [GitHub](https://github.com/smtcoq/smtcoq).

-To use the CVC4 SMT solver, you must download the [lfsc branch](https://github.com/smtcoq/smtcoq/tree/lfsc).

-New:
-* the `verit` tactic now has support for quantifiers: see the end of [this file](https://github.com/smtcoq/smtcoq/blob/master/examples/Example.v) for examples
-* tactics `nat_convert`, `pos_convert` and `N_convert` now allow to reason about other types of integers: see also the end of [this file](https://github.com/smtcoq/smtcoq/blob/master/examples/Example.v) for examples

-These three features will be merged in a realease to come in December 2018.
+SMTCoq is freely available on [GitHub](https://github.com/smtcoq/smtcoq).
+It is currently availaible for coq-8.6 (and native-coq) but a release with recent versions of Coq will be available soon (together with an opam package).

 SMTCoq is distributed under the CeCILL-C license.